budstamper/assignments/practice/look-it-up/README.md

 Extra-extra-credit:
 +Do not allow any variation of the word to be saved as a duplicate.
 For example, if "brick" was entered your dictionary would reject "bricks" as a new word.

+-- I was able to slove the extra credit by incorporating the "compromise" NLP with "npm install compromise" and then using simple comands was able to fullfil.